Importance of stable mass transfer and stellar winds for the formation of gravitational wave sources: Results: the impact of stellar winds

-The increase in the mass lost due to Wolf-Rayet-like winds for interacting binaries diminishes the importance of weakening the optically thin line-driven winds.
-As shown in Figure \ref{fig:42_single_vs_binary}, in Model II, the primary star of the binary system develops a more massive helium core before the envelope loss ($M_{core} \approx 40.3 \,M_{\odot}$) than in Model I. However, it then loses an enormous amount of mass via Wolf-Rayet winds and ends up with a black hole that is only about 2.4$\,M_{\odot}$ more massive than the black hole evolving from the same system in Model I. The decrease in the difference in remnant masses for interacting binary systems compared to single systems is the result of the increased amount of mass lost during the Wolf Rayet phase ($\sim 20.3 \,M_{\odot}$ as opposed to $\sim13.7\, M_{\odot}$).
-In Figure \ref{fig:42_single_vs_binary}, we also show the evolution of the binary with Model III, in which the Wolf-Rayet winds are also scaled down by a factor of three.
-In this case, the mass of the final black hole is about $M_{BH} \sim 28.3\, M_{\odot}$, which is about $10\,M_{\odot}$ more than than the black hole forming in the binary with Model I.
+We also see that while in Model II single stars form appreciably more massive BHs than in Model I, this difference is much smaller for interacting binaries.
+As shown in Fig. \ref{fig:42_single_vs_binary}, in Model II, the primary star of the binary system develops a more massive helium core before the envelope loss ($M_{\rm HE,binary} \approx 40.3 \,M_{\odot}$) than in Model I ($M_{\rm HE,binary} \approx 31.7 \,M_{\odot}$).
+However, this stripped star in the interacting binary loses an enormous amount of mass via Wolf-Rayet winds and ends up with a black hole that is only about 2.4$\,M_{\odot}$ more massive than the black hole evolving from the same system in Model I (compare the solid lines with the dashed lines in Fig. \ref{fig:Mremnant_interacting}).
+The decrease in the difference in remnant masses for interacting binary systems compared to single systems is the result of the increased amount of mass lost during the Wolf Rayet phase ($\sim 20.3 \,M_{\odot}$ as opposed to $\sim13.7\, M_{\odot}$).
+In Fig. \ref{fig:42_single_vs_binary}, we also show the evolution of the binary with Model III, in which the Wolf-Rayet winds are also scaled down by a factor of three.
+In this case, the mass of the final black hole is about $M_{\rm BH} \sim 28.3\, M_{\odot}$, which is about $10\,M_{\odot}$ more than than the black hole forming in the binary with Model I (compare the solid lines with dotted lines in Fig. \ref{fig:Mremnant_interacting}).